trailofbits/algo/README.md

 4. Configure and initialize a python virtual environment to manage Algo's python dependencies.
 Again from the directory where you have downloaded Algo, run:

- `virtualenv env && source env/bin/activate && pip install -r requirements.txt`
+ `pip install virtualenv && virtualenv env && source env/bin/activate && pip install -r requirements.txt`

  Important: the virtual environment needs to be active whenever you are running Algo commands.
 This means that if you, for example, need to add or remove users, you must run